 - When the treatment is finished by our implantology specialist, you’ll be asked to wait 1 hour in recovery so we can be sure you’re fine to leave us.
 Most zygomatic implant procedures can be done on the same day.

 Why is Wimpole Street Dental Clinic best for zygomatic implants in London?

-Zygomatic implants are a relatively new treatment having only being first undertaken in the 1990s, as such this procedure isn’t often offered widely in the dentistry industry.
-Reasons why you should pick Wimpole Street Dental Clinic include:
+Zygomatic implants are a relatively new treatment having only been first undertaken in the 1990s, as such this procedure isn’t often offered widely in the dentistry industry.
+Reasons, why you should pick Wimpole Street Dental Clinic, include: